Area code 913: Boundaries

-When the creation of area code 785 split the 913 numbering plan area, it lost most of the territory.
-Only Wyandotte, Linn, Miami, Johnson, Leavenworth, and Atchison counties kept 913.
-The city of Elwood, surrounded on three sides by Missouri, retained 913, despite the rest of Doniphan County switching to area code 785.
+When the creation of area code 785 split the 913 numbering plan area, it was cut back to Wyandotte, Linn, Miami, Johnson, Leavenworth, and Atchison counties.
+A sliver of Doniphan County around the city of Elwood, surrounded on three sides by Missouri, stayed in 913 while the rest of Doniphan County switched to area code 785.
 This is because subscribers in Elwood receive dialtone from the wirecenter in St. Joseph, Missouri, which is part of area code 816, the area code for the Missouri side of the Kansas City area.
-It would have been too expensive for Southwestern Bell to reroute Elwood's trunk line so it could follow the rest of Doniphan County into 785.
+It would have been too expensive for Southwestern Bell, the main carrier in both Kansas and Missouri, to reroute Elwood's trunk line so it could follow the rest of Doniphan County into 785.